A Guide to Starting a Successful Project Initiation Phase

 • Why you should be using project management templates to accelerate project kick-off

-Every project starts with an idea.
-Delivering this idea successfully relies on a consistent approach to project initiation.
+You need to start your project with an idea.
+Successfully delivering this idea relies on a consistent approach to project initiation.

 There are many different project methodologies to use, depending on the project, company practices, and the team.
-Regardless of the approach, most project teams will work through distinct phases of activity.
+Despite these variations, most projects follow a series of defined project phases.

-You will see how you can use Microsoft 365, Teams, and the Power Platform to optimize project intake and start working on the right projects at the right time.
+This guide explores essential steps in project initiation and how to streamline the process using Microsoft 365, Teams, and the Power Platform.
+These tools optimize project intake and start working on the right projects at the right time.

-The Initiating phase is the foundation of your project.
+The initiating phase of project management is a vital foundation of any project.
 During this stage, you need to:

 • Establish the business case for the project.

-• Ensure the project aligns to your organization’s strategic goals.
+• Ensure that the project aligns with your organization’s strategic goals.

 • Pick a methodology for the project (Agile, Waterfall, etc).